TG9541/stm8ef/CONTRIBUTING.md

 ## Licensing & Legal Stuff

 Please don't contribute code that doesn't fit our [ISC](https://en.wikipedia.org/wiki/ISC_license) style license.
-If the code isn't yours, or if you don't have the original authors permission to use it under the terms of the license, then please don't put it in a pull request it!
+If the code isn't yours, or if you don't have the original authors permission to use it under the terms of the license, then please don't put it in a pull request!